mediapills/cloud-custodian/docs/source/gcp/examples/dm-deployments.rst

 Deployment Manager - Find expired deployments
 =============================================
-Custodian can check and notify which deployments reached their expiration date which is in turn determined by your governance rules.
+Custodian can check and delete deployments that have reached their expiration date which is in turn determined by your governance rules.

-In the example below, the policy is set to filter deployments which were created more than 6 days ago.
+In the example below, the policy is set to delete deployments which were created more than 6 days ago.

 .. code-block:: yaml